atbcb/usab-uswds/_tad/rad-x.md

     <div class="tablet:grid-col">
       <h4>Organization</h4>
       <img class="img-large" src="../images/kit-contents.png" alt="Open test kit box with kit contents inside the box.
 Each component is lying flat within a fixed tray inside the box." /> <span class="grid-line text-italic">Kit contents</span>
-      <p>Test kits containing multiple components must identify the components, secure small components, and provide information on the order in which the components are to be used.
+      <p>Test kits containing multiple components must identify the components, secure small components, and provide information about the order in which the components are to be used.
 Organizing package components thoughtfully can greatly enhance the user’s ability to complete the test.
 A tray is an optional accessory for organizing components and improving the user experience. </p>
     </div>
   </div>
 </div>